connor-young-dev/mixed-messages/README.md

 - Follow prompt instructions to get random message or close the program.

 ## Technologies used
-- Javascript to write the script
+- Javascript to write the script.
-- Node js terminal environment to run the program
+- Node js terminal environment to run the program.
-- Node readline to command line interface
+- Node readline for the command line interface.
-- Math inbuilt javascript library to randomise the messages
+- Math inbuilt javascript library to randomise the messages.
+- Markdown to write this lovely README file :)